 To assess for fit, we had numerous people wear each jacket and give their opinions and feedback.
 We also wore them side-by-side, noticing the differences in fit for each.
 In particular, we paid special attention to the length of sleeves and hemlines, and whether any constrictions were felt in the shoulders, upper back, and chest, especially when moving the arms to the sides and overhead.
 We tested each jacket with layers on beneath it, as well as under a shell jacket.

-To test for compressibility, we stuffed each jacket into its provided stuff sack or pocket and then compared the size of each.
+To test for compressibility, we stuffed each jacket into its provided stuff sack or pocket (or both) and then compared the size of each.
 In instances where a jacket did not come with a method for compressing it, we simply rolled it up into its hood.
 Jackets that packed down the smallest received the highest scores, while jackets that did not have a method of compression or packed down large received lower scores.

 Most of our testing of features took place in the field.
 We first identified what features each jacket possessed and then set about testing each of them.
 Jackets with highly functional features scored better than jackets with features that didn't work as well.
 We tended to rate the usefulness of the features rather than the quantity.
 Jackets that were missing needed features lost points, while jackets that had minimal, but well-executed features may have scored well.